Founders Shares: Here’s How to Avoid a Huge Tax Bill

 What are Founders Shares?

-“Founders shares” isn’t any kind of technical or tax term – so don’t worry about adding more words to your financial vocabulary.
-They’re basically just the “shares” issued at the very beginning when a company is founded before any outside investors are brought in.
+“Founders shares” isn’t an official tax term… so don’t worry about adding more words to your financial vocabulary.
+They’re basically just the “shares” issued at the very beginning when a company is founded, before any outside investors are brought in.

 For example, let’s say you were one of three people who founded a company, and each person put in $500 upfront.
 In exchange, you received 5 million shares, since each share only cost $0.0001.
 If all three partners are equal, the company is “worth” $1,500 in the beginning, and everyone “owns” ⅓ of the company because each own 5,000,000 of the 15,000,000 total shares.